mcosovic/JuliaGrid.jl/docs/src/tutorials/acStateEstimation.md

 Note that the increment vector and Jacobian matrix include the slack bus with a known voltage angle.
 The corresponding element of the increment vector and column of the Jacobian matrix are not removed; the slack bus is handled internally by JuliaGrid, which is evident from the factorization of the gain matrix.

-Next, the [`increment!`](@ref increment!(::AcStateEstimation)) function provides the maximum absolute value of state variable increments, typically employed as the termination criterion for the iteration loop.
+Next, the [`increment!`](@ref increment!(::AcStateEstimation)) function provides the maximum absolute value of state variable increments, typically used as the termination criterion for the iteration loop.
 Specifically, if it falls below a predefined stopping criterion ``\epsilon``, the algorithm converges:
 ```math
   \max \{|\Delta x_i|,\; \forall i \} < \epsilon.
 ```